How to Apply for your Alberta Security Guard Licence

 Sherwood Park, AB T8B 0C5

-If your application is approved, you'll get a temporary licence that's valid for 60 days emailed to you within one or two weeks.
+If you mail in your application and it is approved, you'll get a temporary licence that's valid for 60 days emailed to you within 2 to 6 weeks, depending on the volume of applications being processed.
 You may begin working once you have your temporary licence.
 Your permanent, hardcopy licence card will be mailed to the address on your application form in approximately 4-6 weeks.
 You must provide a photocopy of your licence card to your employer and carry the original licence with you while you’re working.

 If you are still looking for work now is the time to get your resume updated and start applying for jobs!
 Make sure you also register for our employment database as we have some great local employers who are interested in hiring you!

 1. How much does it cost to get my security licence?

 The security service licensing fee through the government is $100.

 The Police background check cost starts at $76

 Passport photo can cost $15-$30